matthew-d-ng/HaskellAssignments/README.md

 This repo contains the Haskell Labs/Exercises for CS3016 in academic year 2018-19.

+## Exercise One

+1. Goto the folder where you cloned the [GitLab repo](https://gitlab.scss.tcd.ie/butrfeld/CS3016-1819/).
+2. Give a `git pull` command to get the latest version of the repository.
+3. A new directory `Exercise01` should have appeared.
+4. Enter it and read `Exercise01.md`.

 ## Installing Stack

 `stack` is installed on ICTLAB machines,